 In this course, students develop the knowledge base and hands on experience to perform maintenance on mechanical systems in a thorough and professional manner.
 Learners use professional tools and procedures, Amatrol workstations, and modules to assemble, inspect, repair, align and test gears, bearings, shafts, and associated hardware.
 Tool safety, identification, and proper use is key to repairing any machine.
 Students learn about current Fasteners and how to apply them to maintain a machine.
 In this course, students gain the groundwork for maintaining mechanical equipment in an industrial environment.

-This course introduces students to programmable logic controllers (PLCs) and their uses in industrial automation.
-In this course students state the functions and applications of Programmable Logic Controllers (PLCs).
+In this course, students learn the fundamentals of programmable logic controllers (PLCs) and their uses in industrial automation.
+Learners explore the functions and applications of Programmable Logic Controllers (PLCs).
 Students learn to determine the language and addressing requirements of a PLC and demonstrate the programming of common relay instructions, timers, counters, mathematic functions, and word comparisons within a PLC.
-Students learn proper methods of safe, acceptable programming practices including clear documentation and identify methods of installing a PLC system and perform hard wiring of PLCs to equipment.
-Students also demonstrate methods of testing PLC inputs and outputs and design programs to operate machines in a desired manner using many of the internal functions of a PLC.
+Learners develop proper methods of safe, acceptable programming practices including clear documentation and identifying methods of installing a PLC system and performing hard wiring of PLCs to equipment.
+Students demonstrate methods of testing PLC inputs and outputs and design programs to operate machines in a desired manner using many of the internal functions of a PLC.

-This course provides students with an understanding of the operation of AC and DC variable speed drives, as well as their installation and programming.
-Students demonstrate how to select the correct sized motor, drive, wiring and protection for an application, how to install a variable speed drive system, program and tune it.
-Topics covered include the examination of the electronic circuits used to construct AC and DC variable speed drives, feedback circuits, and examination of programmable drive parameters and how they affect drive operation.
+In this course, students learn about the operation of AC and DC variable speed drives, as well as their installation and programming.
+Students demonstrate how to select the correct sized motor, drive, wiring, and protection for an application; and how to install a variable speed drive system, program, and tune it.
+Learners explore the examination of the electronic circuits used to construct AC and DC variable speed drives, feedback circuits, and the examination of programmable drive parameters and how they affect drive operation.

 In this course, students apply knowledge of transformers to test for polarity, impedance, winding ratio, and insulation resistance.
 Learners connect three-phase transformers in wye and delta configurations and connect three-phase Resistive Inductive Capacitive (RLC) loads to transformers in balanced and unbalanced configurations.
 Various requirements of safety relay schemes are discussed and practiced.
 Students identify parts and connections for a three-phase wound rotor motor and describe the effects of differing resistance in the rotor circuit.